open-telemetry/opentelemetry-js/packages/opentelemetry-exporter-prometheus/README.md

 [![devDependencies][devDependencies-image]][devDependencies-url]
 [![Apache License][license-image]][license-image]

-The OpenTelemetry Prometheus Metrics Exporter allows the user to send collected metrics with [OpenTelemetry Metrics](https://github.com/open-telemetry/opentelemetry-js/tree/master/packages/opentelemetry-metrics) to Prometheus.
+The OpenTelemetry Prometheus Metrics Exporter allows the user to send collected [OpenTelemetry Metrics](https://github.com/open-telemetry/opentelemetry-js/tree/master/packages/opentelemetry-metrics) to Prometheus.

 [Prometheus](https://prometheus.io/) is a monitoring system that collects metrics, by scraping exposed endpoints at regular intervals, evaluating rule expressions.
 It can also trigger alerts if certain conditions are met.
 For assistance setting up Prometheus, [Click here](https://opencensus.io/codelabs/prometheus/#0) for a guided codelab.